 Bird Model (Pancha Maya)

-The five-dimensional (Pancha Maya) system is a heart of a yoga practice.
+The five-dimensional (Pancha Maya) system is the heart of the Practical Yoga Philosophy and yoga practice.
 According to this model, there are five dimensions or layers in the human system:

 Physical Body (Annamaya)